 How do museum objects directly inspire and inform creative studio-based students?

-That is the question at the heart of MoDA’s current research project, Katagami in Practice: Japanese Stencils in the Art School, funded by the Arts Council.
+That is the question at the heart of MoDA’s current research project, Katagami in Practice: Japanese Stencils in the Art School.
 Katagami stencils are a traditional tool for applying pattern to cloth: but how can we encourage today’s artists and design practitioners to use them in a critically engaged way – beyond simply seeing them as examples of interesting motifs?

-One of the practitioners working with us on the project is Sarah Desmarais, whose research is around themes of slow-making and the relationship of craft to wellbeing.
-As part of her contribution to MoDA’s project she recently ran a three day workshop with a group of Middlesex students from BA and MA Crafts, run by Helen Carnac.
+One of the practitioners who worked with us on the project is Sarah Desmarais, whose research is around themes of slow-making and the relationship of craft to wellbeing.
+As part of her contribution to MoDA’s project she ran a three day workshop with a group of Middlesex students from BA and MA Crafts, run by Helen Carnac.

 Part of Sarah’s method is to ask participants to slow down and take their time to really look at the katagami stencils.
 It’s easy to be over-awed by how intricate and delicate they are, but taking time to engage with them through close observation and drawing makes it possible to understand them on an entirely different level.

 The craft of making